sergiotaborda/lense-lang-docs/docs/content/numbers.md

 * Complex - Represents elements from the mathematical **&#8450;** set.
 Complex numbers are of the form ``a + bi`` where ``i`` it the square root of -1.
 	- ComplexOverReals<T extends Real>; - Use a Real to type to store a numeric value for the real part and a ImaginaryOverReals<T> for the imaginary part.

 Type ``Natural`` is used as an indexer for ``Sequence``s.
-Limits to collections like arrays, lists and maps are only bound by limit of Natural which in turn is limited only by available memory.
+Limits to collections like arrays, lists and maps are only bound by the limit of Natural which in turn is limited only by available memory.
 Using a Natural to index sequences removes the necessity to check for negative indexes and because ``Arrays`` always have a upper limit and always are constructed by [factory like constructors](constructors.html#factory) the implementation for each platform can accommodate different implementations according to maximum length demand.

 For more information on how Natural relates to index of sequences, see how [Arrays](arrays.html) work in Lense.